blackhat-coder/Tensorflow-VAE-/README.md

 ## License

 This project is licensed under the MIT License.
-See the full license text below:

 ---